Overtime - Episode #458: Evangelicals, Facebook, Cultural Suicide

 And I mean, the biggest threat to liberal democracy in certain ways is the fact that we had the Iraq war, a global financial crisis, you know, a sort of totally, terribly designed Eurozone that led to all sorts of economic problems that were totally foreseeable, but none of the people paid to foresee them, foresaw them, and so on.

-And I mean, in that sense, I think the strongest part of your argument is about the people in charge, not the people drawing.
+And I mean, in that sense, I think the strongest part of your argument is about the people in charge, not the people crawling.

 It doesn't empower people, but you're top down.

-Am I anyone who's optimistic in terms of the global most macro view?
+Am I pretty much optimistic in terms of the global most macro view?

 It's a pretty good time to be alive